Market Street - Francis to Lincoln Stormwater Retrofit

 Underground injection wells have the potential to place contaminants below the root zone so they may reach underground sources of drinking water.
 Stormwater collects a large variety of contaminants as it flows across roads, parking lots, roofs, and other impervious surfaces.
 In older developments with existing drywells, stormwater from pollutant-generating sources generally receives no treatment prior to being discharged into the ground to recharge aquifers.

 The Market Street - Francis to Lincoln Stormwater Retrofit is estimated to cost around $900,000.00.
-Spokane County Stormwater Utility has applied for a Washington State Department of Ecology grant to offset the cost of the project.
-Grant awards will be announced in January 2015.
+Spokane County Stormwater Utility has received a Washington State Department of Ecology grant to fund the project.

 Construction is expected to start May 11, 2017, with completion anticipated in August 2017.